People with scrub typhus have a fever, chills, and a headache, followed by a rash several days later.

 Symptoms of scrub typhus begin suddenly, about 6 to 21 days after the bacteria enter the body.
 They include fever, chills, a headache, and swollen lymph nodes.
 A black scab may develop at the site of the chigger bite.
 People may have a cough during the first week of fever.
 A rash appears about 5 to 8 days after the fever starts.

 Doctors may do blood tests that detect antibodies to the bacteria.
-However, these test cannot detect the antibodies until at least several days after the illness begins.
+However, doing the test once is not enough.
+The test must be repeated 1 to 3 weeks later to check for an increase in the antibody level.
 Thus, these tests do not help doctors diagnose the infection immediately after someone becomes ill but can help confirm the diagnosis later.

 Treatment of scrub typhus usually consists of the antibiotic doxycycline, taken by mouth, People take this antibiotic until they improve and have had no fever for 48 hours, but they must take it for at least 7 days.
 With treatment, people recover quickly.